Spidy01/dbus-canbus-battery/README.md

 # Background
-This solution follows on from the previous project: https://github.com/o-snoopy-o/Samsung-Victron-ESS which utilised an Arduino to capture CANBUS messages and convert them to MQTT messages for victron dbus.
+This solution follows on from the previous project: [Samsung-Victron-ESS](https://github.com/o-snoopy-o/Samsung-Victron-ESS) which utilised an Arduino to capture CANBUS messages and convert them to MQTT messages for victron dbus.
 This solution eliminates the Arduino and allows the use of the BMS-CAN interface on the Cerbo GX directly.
 It could however utilise any CANBUS interface on any host system with minor modifications.
 From this point forward i will refer to the Venus OS device as Cerbo GX and instructions are for windows users.
 If there is a need I can also provide the same for Linux users but I think you'll be more than capable to apply to your way of working.

 # Quick Start
 1) Make a cable that joins the GND,HIGH,LOW pins on your Battery BMS to the Cerbo GX corresponding pins.
-2) Enable root account and SSH: https://www.victronenergy.com/live/ccgx:root_access
+2) Enable root account and SSH: [Root Access](https://www.victronenergy.com/live/ccgx:root_access)
 3) Access the Cerbo GX through WinSCP.
 4) Copy the 'dbus-canbus-battery' folder to: /opt/victronenergy/
 5) Copy the 'root' file to: /var/spool/cron